lickmydesign/googlemap-demo/README.md

 ## Caveats / Improvements

-- load the markers onto the map
+- update libraries
 - minify js/css in build
-- update libraries
-- Display the name next to the existing markers on hover.
+- Display the name next to the existing markers on hover/click.
 - ability to delete an existing POI on the map my clicking it (with confirm dialog 'Are you sure?')
 - general styling and layout improvements (mobile testing)
 - move the Google API key to the .env